nlip-project/documents/working/NLIP_AMQP_Binding.md

 # AMQP Binding for NLIP

-## Introduction
+## Introduction to AMQP

 Advanced Message Queueing Protocol (AMQP) is an ISO-standard, enterprise-caliber message transfer protocol with a rich set of capabilities that make it well suited for use in complex and large-scale distributed software systems.

-Aside from the handshakes used to establish a TLS security layer, and the optional SASL authentication exchange, AMQP is symmetric and asynchronous.
+Aside from the handshakes used to establish security, AMQP is symmetric and asynchronous.

 ### Protocol Symmetry